Engee documentation

 • Engee scripts can be created directly in Engee itself.
 This is the only supported format for creating interactive scripts.

-• Engee scripts support Python magic commands such as %run.
+• Engee scripts support magic Python commands, such as `%run'.

 using Pkg

-Pkg.add("SciPy") # установит пакет SciPy в Julia
+Pkg.add("SciPy") # will install the SciPy package in Julia

 import Pkg